Sunwar language: Case-marking suffixes

-According to Borchers, “all case markers in the Sunwar language are suffixes.”
+According to Borchers, “all case markers in the Sunuwar language are suffixes.”

 As exemplified by Borchers, this table consists of the noun case markers.

 Dual marker

 A dual marker can be associated with dual/pair or the cardinal number ‘two’.

 Example of dual marker by Borchers:

 Plural marker

-In the Sunwar language, both nouns and pronouns can be marked as dual or plural.
+In the Sunuwar language, both nouns and pronouns can be marked as dual or plural.

 In addition items in a group can be marked plural.

 Examples of the plural marker used to point at items in a group by Borchers:

 Absent marker

-According to Borchers, the Sunwar language does not have a zero morpheme, but it can still indicate the number amount of something through verbal agreement markers or numerals.
+According to Borchers, the Sunuwar language does not have a zero morpheme, but it can still indicate the number amount of something through verbal agreement markers or numerals.

 Example of the absent marker by Borchers:

 Suffixes

 Possessive suffix: (Animate Agent)

 According to Borchers, the possessive suffix -ke is attached to a human or animate agent to indicate a possessive relationship.

 Examples of the possessive -ke by Borchers: